rachelleburgos/Timely/README.md

 * [Formik](https://formik.org/): Form library used for the login and signup forms
 * [Yup](https://github.com/jquense/yup): Form validation library used for the login and signup forms in conjunction with Formik
 * [React Router](https://reactrouter.com/): Routing library used for the application
+* [Flowbite React](https://flowbite.com/react/): UI library used for the application
+* [Protocol Registry](https://github.com/Shubham-Kumar-2000/protocol-registry): Protocol registry used for redirecting the user to the application after authenticating with Google
 * [Font Awesome](https://fontawesome.com): Icons used for the application
 * [Image Shields](https://shields.io): Shields used for the README
 * [README Template](https://github.com/othneildrew/Best-README-Template/tree/master): README template used for this README 😉